-The New Mexico Legislative Lottery Scholarship will pay a portion of tuition (up to an undergraduate degree) for students who meet the eligibility criteria listed below.
+The New Mexico Legislative Lottery Scholarship may pay tuition (up to an undergraduate degree) for students who meet the eligibility criteria listed below.
 Student’s who qualify for New Mexico Legislative Lottery Scholarship, also qualify for New Mexico Opportunity Scholarship, which pays fees.

 Student must be a resident of New Mexico.

 Student must have completed high school at a public or accredited private New Mexico high school, graduated from a public or accredited private new Mexico high school or received a high school equivalency credential while maintaining residency in New Mexico.

 Student must enroll at a public post-secondary educational institution in New Mexico within sixteen months of graduation or receipt of a high equivalency credential.

 Student must enroll in and earn 15 credit hours per semester at a four-year New Mexico public university.

 Student must enroll in and earn 12 credit hours per semester at a two- year New Mexico public community college.

 Student must maintain a 2.5 or greater cumulative grade point average (GPA) each semester of enrollment.

 Students with disabilities may qualify for reduced credit hour requirements and additional semesters of the scholarship.